How we use your personal information

 Other health and social care professionals involved in your treatment or care may ask us for information about your use of our services or the treatment you received.
 Provided we are satisfied that they do need this information for your care, or you have given permission, we will provide this to them.

-In some circumstances, particularly if we do not take you to hospital, we may share information or clinical records with other healthcare professionals.
-Most commonly, this will be to your GP, but we may also pass your details to other specialist healthcare teams which might include people from other organisations, such as social services or education, to assess whether they can offer you support that may help to prevent a similar situation arising again.
+In some circumstances, particularly if we do not take you to hospital or provide 111 advice, we may share information or clinical records with other healthcare professionals.
+Most commonly, this will be to your GP, but we may also pass your details to other specialist healthcare teams which might include people from other organisations, such as social services, to assess whether they can offer you support that may help to prevent a similar situation arising again.

-We are sometimes also asked by the primary care trusts/ GP consortia that fund our services to provide information about incidents attended so they can identify and provide more appropriate care pathways for patients.
+We are sometimes also asked by the Clinical Commissioning Groups (CCGs) that fund our services to provide information about incidents attended so they can identify and provide more appropriate care pathways for patients but the information we provide will not identify you.

-Where another NHS organisation is funding a patient transport service journey, we have to confirm this information – although we will provide only the details that are needed.
+Where another NHS organisation is funding a non-emergency transport service journey, we have to confirm this information – although we will provide only the details that are needed.

 Helping us to train our staff and monitor their work